amelianoelle03/An-Exercise-in-Patience/README.md

 # Give It Time

 # Function:
-A website that reveals one small personal artifact only after the viewer pauses long enough to receive it
+A website that invites the viewer to practice patience by following an archaeologist through an unpredictable excavation.

 # Value:
 Patience

 # Concept:
-Give It Time is an interactive exploration of patience and the small things we often overlook when we are moving too quickly.
-The website asks the viewer to pause and simply wait, revealing a small personal artifact only after they have given it enough time and attention.
-In a digital space designed for constant movement and immediate gratification, the project creates a moment where slowing down becomes the experience itself.
+Give It Time is an interactive exploration of patience, attention, and the value of allowing things to unfold at their own pace.
+The website places the viewer at an archaeological dig where an archaeologist slowly clears the soil in search of artifacts.
+There is no countdown and no way to predict when a discovery will happen.
+Instead, the viewer must remain present and accept the uncertainty of waiting.

+At changing intervals, an artifact is uncovered and appears on screen with a short reflection about its history and meaning.
+The experience turns waiting into the main interaction: progress is not always visible, but that does not mean nothing is happening beneath the surface.
+In a digital space shaped by instant results, Give It Time creates a quiet reminder that meaningful discoveries often require attention, trust, and patience.